What is autism?

 For more information about the behaviours relating to autism, visit our signs and characteristics page.

-Are people with autism physically or intellectually disabled?
+Are autistic people physically or intellectually disabled?

-People with autism do not look different to other people and are usually physically healthy.
+Autistic people do not look different to other people and are usually physically healthy.

-Do people with autism communicate?
+Do autistic people communicate?

 I can remember the frustration of not being able to talk.
 I knew what I wanted to say but I could not get the words out, so I would just scream.